 - 73% of companies successfully hire people via social media.

-- Distributing good content just as important as removing the negative – pushing out quality content to capture customer attention and keep your image positive and relevant.
+- Distributing good content just as important as removing the negative – you have to create and share quality content to capture customer attention and keep your image positive and relevant.